microsoft/ark/docs/plan_file.md

 ### Config Details

-The followings explain a few fields that many configs commonly consist of.
+The followings explain a few fields that many configs consist of.

+- `Tile` (Optional): up-to-4-dimensional shape of a single tile.
+A tile refers to elements that each task calculates for the first result tensor.
+The shape of the first result tensor should be divisible by the tile shape. `Tile` may not be needed depending on the operator type.
-- `NumWarps`: number of concurrent warps needed to calculate a single output tile.
+- `NumWarps`: number of concurrent warps needed to calculate a single tile.
-- `SramBytes`: bytes of SRAM needed to calculate a single output tile.
+- `SramBytes`: bytes of SRAM needed to calculate a single tile.
-- `NumTasks`: total number of output tiles need to compute.
+- `NumTasks` (Optional): total number of tiles need to compute.
+If `NumTasks` is not provided, it will be calculated as the number of elements in the first result tensor divided by the number of elements in a single `Tile`.
+If both `NumTasks` and `Tile` are not provided, no computation will be conducted (regarded as `NumTask == 0`).

 The followings describe `Config` structure of different types of operators.

-- `Matmul`
-    - `NumWarps`
-    - `SramBytes`
-    - `NumTasks`
-    - `TileShapeMNK`: tile shape of matrix multiplication in the [M,N,K] format.
-    - `TilePadMNK`: this field is not well defined and will be updated in the future.
-Currently, it should be the same as `TileShapeMNK`.

 - `ReduceSum`, `ReduceMax`, `ReduceMean`
+    - `Tile` (Optional)
     - `NumWarps`
     - `SramBytes`
-    - `NumTasks`
+    - `NumTasks` (Optional)
     - `ImplType`: type of reduction implementation, either `WarpWise` or `ElementWise`.

 - `Send`, `SendDone`, `Recv`
-    - `NumWarps`: should be always 1.
+    - `NumWarps`
     - `SramBytes`: should be always 0.
     - `NumTasks`: should be always 1.

-- `Embedding`
-    - `NumWarps`
-    - `SramBytes`
-    - `NumTasks`

 - `Noop`
     - `NumWarps`: should be always 1.
     - `SramBytes`: should be always 0.
-    - `NumTasks`: should be always 0.

 - `Default`: all other operators that are not listed above follow this structure.
+    - `Tile` (Optional)
     - `NumWarps`
     - `SramBytes`
-    - `NumTasks`
+    - `NumTasks` (Optional)
-    - `Tile`: 2-dimensional shape of a single output tile.

 ## ProcessorGroup